mindk/csi-driver-davfs/README.md

   sudo chown -R $USER:$USER /var/lib/kubelet
   sudo chcon -R -t svirt_sandbox_file_t /var/lib/kubelet
   ```
-If you are plannig to test using your own private image, you could either install your nfs driver using your own set of YAML files, or edit the existing YAML files to use that private image.
+If you are plannig to test using your own private image, you could either install your davfs driver using your own set of YAML files, or edit the existing YAML files to use that private image.

-When using the [existing set of YAML files](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/deploy/kubernetes), you would edit the [csi-attacher-nfsplugin.yaml](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/deploy/kubernetes/csi-attacher-nfsplugin.yaml#L46) and [csi-nodeplugin-nfsplugin.yaml](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/deploy/kubernetes/csi-nodeplugin-nfsplugin.yaml#L45) files to include your private image instead of the default one.
+When using the [existing set of YAML files](https://github.com/kubernetes-csi/csi-driver-davfs/tree/master/deploy/kubernetes), you would edit the [csi-attacher-davfsplugin.yaml](https://github.com/kubernetes-csi/csi-driver-davfs/blob/master/deploy/kubernetes/csi-attacher-davfsplugin.yaml#L46) and [csi-nodeplugin-davfsplugin.yaml](https://github.com/kubernetes-csi/csi-driver-davfs/blob/master/deploy/kubernetes/csi-nodeplugin-davfsplugin.yaml#L45) files to include your private image instead of the default one.
 After editing these files, skip to step 3 of the following steps.

 If you already have a driver installed, skip to step 4 of the following steps.

-1) Build the nfs driver by running `make`
+1) Build the davfs driver by running `make`
-2) Create NFS Driver Image, where the image tag would be whatever that is required by your YAML deployment files        `docker build -t quay.io/k8scsi/nfsplugin:v1.0.0 .`
+2) Create WEBDAV Driver Image, where the image tag would be whatever that is required by your YAML deployment files        `docker build -t quay.io/k8scsi/davfsplugin:v1.0.0 .`
 3) Install the Driver: `kubectl create -f deploy/kubernetes`
 4) Build E2E test binary: `make build-tests`
 5) Run E2E Tests using the following command: `./bin/tests --ginkgo.v --ginkgo.progress --kubeconfig=/var/run/kubernetes/admin.kubeconfig`